History of Ilkley

 Ilkley is a town and civil parish in West Yorkshire, in the north of England.
-It has been inhabited since at least the Mesolithic period; was the site of a Roman fort, and much later an early example of a spa town.
+It has been inhabited since at least the Mesolithic period; was the site of a Roman fort; and much later was an early example of a spa town.
 In more recent times it serves as a residential district within the travel to work areas of Bradford, Leeds and Keighley.

-According to the probably outdated history of the 19th century clergyman Robert Collyer, Ilkley takes its name from "Llecan, the old British word for rock", this, presumably, alluding to the craggy prominences of the area such as the Cow and Calf on Ilkley Moor.
+Early variants of the place name 'Ilkley' include Hillicleg (c.972) and Illiclei (Domesday Book).
+These possibly denote a "woodland clearing of a man called Yllica or Illica" (Old English person's name + lēah).